equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 By pressing `Regenerate token` button, you invalidates the existing token and you get access to copy a new token into your clipboard.

+> Note that the machine-user token is a longed lived token with access to all operations that an application administrator has.
+Please use with great care

 # Making calls to Radix

 With the access token you can make calls to our API through either: